Some Quot schemes in tilted hearts and moduli spaces of stable pairs: Huybrechts-Lehn stable pairs as quotients

-The polynomial $\delta_v(t)$ is the linear truncation of the reduced Hilbert polynomial of a sheaf of Chern character $v$ on $S$, and can be thought of as representing the Gieseker slope of the class $v$.
+The polynomial $\delta_w(t)$ is the linear truncation of the reduced Hilbert polynomial of a sheaf of Chern character $w$ on $S$, and can be thought of as representing the Gieseker slope of the class $w$.
 Fix Chern characters $e\coloneqq \ch{}(E)=(2,L,c)$ and $v\coloneqq e-(1,0,0)=(1,L,c)$ on $S$, where $L$ is a line bundle of degree $-d\leq 0$.
-For $\delta$ as above, consider the scheme The following discussion follows the structure of Section \ref{sec_Bradlow_pairs_on_curves}, and its results are summarized in the following Theorem.
+For $\delta$ as above, consider the scheme The discussion below has the same structure of Section \ref{sec_Bradlow_pairs_on_curves}, and its results are summarized in the following Theorem.

-\begin{thm} Let $P_e$ denote the Hilbert polynomial of an object of class $e$, and $p_e$ the reduced one. define $\alpha=-2\delta -p_e$.
+\begin{thm} Let $P_e$ denote the Hilbert polynomial of an object of class $e$, and $p_e$ the reduced one.
+Define $\alpha=-2\delta -p_e$.
 If $\mathcal{M}_\alpha^{ss}(P_e,\sO_S)\simeq \mathcal{M}_\alpha^{s}(P_e,\sO_S)$, then there is an isomorphism

 Otherwise, $\sQ^{\delta}(v)\simeq \mathcal{M}_{\alpha'}^{s}(2,D)$, where $\alpha'=\alpha +\epsilon$ for some $0<\epsilon \ll 1$.
 Moreover, we obtain a sequence of moduli spaces and birational maps

 \end{thm}